Skip to content

 Note

-We're happy to provide a level of free support for all LiteSpeed products and offer guidance where documentation may fall short.
-However, we are unable to offer general sysadmin support or hands-on assistance.
+We're happy to provide limited free support for all LiteSpeed products and offer guidance where documentation may fall short.
+However, we are unable to offer general system administration support or hands-on assistance.

 Thank you for choosing LiteSpeed!